- About Vivit

 14.4 Governing Law.
 These Bylaws shall be governed by, and construed in accordance with, the laws of the State of Colorado.

 14.5 Dispute Resolution.
 Any dispute arising out of or related to these bylaws or corporate management, should be submitted to informal mediation.
 If the parties agree to mediation, the dispute shall be submitted to a mediation provider mutually agreed upon by the parties.
 The corporation and member agree to share the reasonable costs of mediation, each paying one-half.
 If mediation fails or is undesirable, the parties shall submit contested matters to the American Arbitration Association in Colorado for selection and resolution by a neutral arbitrator pursuant to AAA Rules.
 Each party will bear its own costs during the arbitration process including the corporation, which will bear a proportionate share, and the prevailing party shall be entitled to reimbursement of reasonable attorneys’ fees and costs.

-ARTICLE XV - OPERATING UNDER ASSUMED NAME
+OPERATING UNDER ASSUMED NAME

 15.1 Resolution to operate under assumed name.
 OpenView Forum has resolved to operate under the trade name Vivit.